homanydata/Hijri-occasions_in_Gregorian_calendar/README.md

 4- Open the downloaded copy of the repository as a folder in your interpreter

-5- Open terminal, download needed libraries by typing "pip install -r requirements.txt"
+5- Open terminal, download needed libraries by running command "pip install -r requirements.txt"

-6- When everything is set, run main.py

-7- Finally you have your results now!
-You can copy the printed text from the terminal

-8- Whenever you wonna know this month hijri occasions, run main.py.
+6- Whenever you wonna know this month hijri occasions, run main.py.

 Thank you for being interested in my project
 If you have any notes, ideas, suggestions... reach out, this is my email: houmani.datalu@gmail.com